Ed Stevens, DBA

 Before continuing our exploration of various tns connection errors, let’s take a quick look at the oracle utility ‘tnsping’.
 We’ll see what it does, what it doesn’t do, and explode a few myths along the way.

-The tnsping utility is used to determine if a service on an Oracle Net network can be reached.
-A complete description of its use is found in the Net Services Administrators Guide, located with the rest of the Oracle documentation at tahiti.oracle.com.
+The tnsping utility is used to determine if a listener on an Oracle Net network can be reached.
+A complete description of its use is found in the Net Services Administrators Guide, located with the rest of the Oracle documentation at docs.oracle.com.
 TNSPING serves, for sqlnet, much the same purpose as does ‘ping’ for the underlying network stack.

 Let’s take a look at a simple case.
 Given this entry in my tnsnames.ora . . .